ilpaijin/Phlego/README.md

 #Phlego

-###A Composite View inspired by Lego and implemented in Php
+###A php TemplateEngine/CompositeView inspired by Lego